-- FCSC 2122 Child Development Lab (2LB)(1CR) This course will serve as a bridge between theory and application through experience in the observation of child growth and development from birth to12 years of age.
-Prerequisites: PSYC 2300, or concurrent enrollment. - FCSC 2490 Topics: (Subtitle) (1-4CR) In response to student need and interest and/or to address issues in nutrition or food science. - FIN 2100 Managerial Finance (3L)(3CR) [E] Managerial finance deals with two main decisions that must be confronted by those managing the financial operations of corporations.
+Prerequisites: CHEM 1005 or CHEM 1025 and FDSC 2040 or instructor permission.

+FIN 2100 - Managerial Finance (3CR)

+(3L) [E] Managerial finance deals with two main decisions that must be confronted by those managing the financial operations of corporations.
 First, there is the decision on which investment projects to undertake.
 Second, there is the decision on the best way to enhance projects.
 For the first task, the managers must forecast cash flows that might be generated by prospective projects and then select the appropriate discount rate with which to value such cash flows.
 The second task involves selecting the capital structure of the firm and includes for example, the choice between debt and equity.
-Prerequisites: ACCT 2010, STAT 2050, or - FIRE 1500 Introduction to Fire Science (3L)(3CR) A broad overview of fire service covering historical and modern fire protection services including department organization, equipment, extinguishing agents, tactics, and detection systems.

-permission of the instructor.
+Prerequisites: ACCT 2010, STAT 2050, or permission of the instructor.